Molecular Mechanisms in Cancer – Translating Discoveries into Personalised Therapies

-The “Antimicrobial drug resistance – Research and Innovation” Eurolife Summer School lasts one week and will be held in Barcelona (School of Medicine -University of Barcelona) from 10th to 14th July 2017.
-The Eurolife Summer School is organised by the University of Barcelona together with the Barcelona Institute for Global Health.
-Furhtermore, leading experts from other Eurolife institutions will participate as lecturers.
+The “Molecular Mechanisms in Cancer – Translating Discoveries into Personalised Therapies” Eurolife Summer School lasts one week and will be held in Leiden (The Netherlands) from 9th to 13th July 2018.
+The Eurolife Summer School is organised by the Leiden University Medical Center.
+Furthermore, leading experts from other Eurolife institutions will participate as lecturers.

 The inscription fees for three (3) students from each Eurolife Institution will be supported by the network.
 Each institution will select their candidates.

 The participation fee (700€) includes:

 - Accommodation (5 nights, from 8th-13th July 2018) including breakfast